keppel/lotion/readme.md

 Add middleware to be called once per block, even if there haven't been any transactions.
 Should mutate `state`, see above to read more about `chainInfo`.

 Most things that you'd use a block handler for can and should be done as `transactions`.
-Block handlers mostly exist for applications that need to introduce some notion of external time.

-### HTTP API
+## HTTP API

 Lotion exposes a few endpoints for interacting with your blockchain.
 Lotion only listens for connections from localhost.
 The HTTP API is how you should connect to your Lotion blockchain to your UI -- the UI and Lotion app should run on the same machine.